-They avoid Edom by travelling through the mountainous region to the east of the River Jordan past Zalmonah and Punon (meaning ‘precious stone’).
-They camp at Oboth and Iye Abarim (meaning ‘ruins of Abarim’) and cross the deep valley of the River Zered (the Wadi Hasa, which flows into the south east corner of the Dead Sea) to enter Moab.
+They avoid Edom by travelling some 60 miles / 100 km across the inhospitable and arid stony desert plateau to the east of the River Jordan past Zalmonah and Punon (meaning ‘precious stone’) to reach the territory of Moab.
+They camp at Oboth and Iye Abarim (meaning ‘ruins of Abarim’) and cross the deep valley of the River Zered (the Wadi Hasa, which crosses this arid plateau and flows into the south east corner of the Dead Sea) to enter Moab.

-Num 21:16-20 The Israelites continue across the dry limestone plateau to Beer (meaning ‘a well’) and travel via Mattanah, Nahaliel and Bamoth to “the valley of Moab where the top of Mt Pisgah looks over the desert” (Numbers 21:20).
+Num 21:16-20 The Israelites continue another 25 miles / 40 km across the dry limestone plateau via Beer (meaning ‘a well’), Mattanah, Nahaliel and Bamoth to “the valley of Moab where the top of Mt Pisgah [i.e. Mt Nebo] looks over the desert” (Numbers 21:20).
 (A pisgah is a ridge or viewpoint crowning a hill – Mt Nebo, for instance, has a pisgah overlooking the Plains of Moab.)

 The Mountains of Moab (reaching about 3000 feet / 900 m above sea level) form a high plateau running along the eastern side of the Dead Sea to the north of the kingdom of Edom, in modern-day Jordan.
-The King’s Highway – the main north-south trading route along which the Israelites travelled – kept to the high limestone plateau some 4300 feet / 1300 m above the Jordan Valley which lay to the west.
+The King’s Highway – the main north-south trading route along which the Israelites travelled – kept to the high limestone plateau some 4300 feet / 1300 m above the floor of the Jordan Valley which lay 1300 feet / 400 m below sea level to the west.
 To the east, the plateau is separated from the Arabian Desert by low, rolling hills.

 The Wadi Mujib (River Arnon) cuts through the Mountains of Moab (Effi Schweizer)